- A longer life

 It’s an unusual bond, the one we have with animals.
 Although we share a community, nature, and other resources with them, we believe that animals are not the same as us - they are anatomically, and intellectually so different and have lower intelligence.
 But if you’ve ever been around a pet (or a human who has a pet), or even read a snippet of the myriad research papers, articles, blogs about it, you probably know that the bond we share with animals is that of deep connection and unsparing love.

 As humans, we are born with higher intellect and an ability to reason.
 This rationale usually guides us through our lives and diminishes our sense of unconditional love and kindness in our quest for material possessions and happiness in worldly gains.
 Animals, on the other hand, are driven by instincts.
 They don’t get tangled in the minutia of trivial things.
 Your pet will continue to see you with the same love and stay by your side even when you’re not making the right choices (you know what you did).
+Dogs often provide the trust that you can always count on.
 Maybe that’s why the bond is so magical in some ways.
 Imagine being loved without judgment, always getting a warm (and sometimes sloppy) welcome, and seeing them be their unabashed selves always by your side; pets can brighten up our lives in more ways than one.

 Here are the top reasons why getting a pet is the best decision you’ll make.

 Pets don’t judge.
 You could be a law bender or a philanthropist, but to your pet, you are the world.
-Pets teach us compassion, patience and immense love.
-They understand you without sharing a word, pick up on your emotions and look after you in ways that only they can.
+Dog behavior teaches us- compassion, patience and immense love.
+They understand you without sharing a word, pick up on your emotions and look after you in ways that only pets can.
 They respond to our energy and reciprocate our love, remind us of valuable companionships.
 Each pet teaches us something priceless- patience, remind us of how much there is to laugh about, sometimes stillness, and sometimes how to truly be our own self, irrespective of what others might think.
 They are always present in the moment – waiting to fetch the ball or smash that laser pointer, they never argue or tell you that you’re being stupid, and easily forgive and move on when things seem messy (or things break “without any fault of their own” :D).

 Pets are pure entertainment.
 They can sense when you’re in need of some laugh and act like the goofballs they are.
 Be it tippy tapping to music or looking at you with their ears cocked and puppy eyes, pets bring up funny antics that have us gripping with laughter.
 They lighten the mood, lift your spirits and help you forget the tensions of life.
 Their unusual characteristics are amusing and sure to bring a smile to anyone’s face.
 Plus, you can be silly with them, dress them up, play with them and forget about those deadlines for a while. :)